sdesabbata/geospatial-mechanistic-interpretability/README.md

 # Geospatial Mechanistic Interpretability of LLMs

-This repository includes the code and data that support the findings of a *forthcoming* book chapter on the Geospatial Mechanistic Interpretability of Large Language Models (LLMs).
+This repository includes the code and data that support the findings of a *forthcoming* book chapter (see reference below).
-The Author Accepted Manuscript is available on arXiv *(coming soon)*.
+The Author Accepted Manuscript of "[Geospatial Mechanistic Interpretability of Large Language Models](https://arxiv.org/abs/2505.03368)" available on arXiv ([arXiv:2505.03368](https://arxiv.org/abs/2505.03368)).
-Published version:

 **De Sabbata, S., Mizzaro, S. and Roitero, K. Geospatial mechanistic interpretability of large language models.
 In Janowicz, K. et al. editors.
 Geography according to ChatGPT.
 Frontiers in artificial intelligence and applications.
 IOS Press; forthcoming.**